 |Interest rates||Vary from 3.5% to 11% yearly||Vary from 1% to 4% monthly|

-A bank may be a preferred choice for you if you’re looking for a long term loan, and if you have a good credit history.
+A bank may be a preferred choice for you if you’re looking for a long-term loan and have a good credit history.

 If you’ve decided that you’ll be borrowing from a money lender, make sure to compare money lenders to get the best rates and find the best loan terms for you.

 At Cash Direct, we provide you with competitive rates and excellent loan terms.

 Loan terms you need to know before borrowing from private money lenders

 Loan terms can make or break your decision to take a loan because they have a direct impact on your financial circumstances.

 How much money can I borrow from a licensed money lender?

 The maximum amount that you can borrow from a bank or reliable money lender varies based on your nationality and income.

 If you’re looking at an unsecured loan, here are the limits you’ll encounter: